Joseph Nicholas of Windisch-Graetz

-Joseph Louis Nicholas, Count of Windisch-Graetz, Baron of Waldstein and Thal (6 December 1744 – 24 January 1802 in Štěkeň) was an Austrian nobleman, a member of the House of Windisch-Graetz, and was chamberlain to Archduchess Marie Antoinette of Austria.
+Joseph Louis Nicholas, Count of Windisch-Graetz, Baron of Waldstein and Thal (6 December 1744 – 24 January 1802) was a nobleman, a member of the House of Windisch-Graetz, and was chamberlain to Archduchess Marie Antoinette of Austria.

+Early life

 He was the second son of Count Leopold Carl Joseph of Windish-Graetz (1718–1746) and his wife Countess Maria Antonia Josepha von Khevenhüller (1726–1746).

-Family archive
+As his father died young, he was the heir of his grandfather, Count Leopold Johann Victorin Windisch-Graetz.
+However, the estate was heavily indebted, forcing him to sell Červená Lhota Castle in Southern Bohemia to the Barons of Gudenus in 1755 and the Trautmannsdorf an der Leitha estate in Lower Austria in 1756.

+Career

 On 12 May 1781, he purchased the lordships of Tachov, Ctěnice, and Štěkeň from Ernestine Fuchs von Bimbach, the widow of Count Adam Philipp Losy von Losinthal.
 Here he founded his extensive family archive.
 His descendants later moved this archive to the former Kladruby monastery, which they had acquired after it had been secularized.

-Marriages and issue
+Personal life

-Joseph Nicholas married twice.
-His first wife was Countess Maria Josepha Reinharda Raimunda Erdödy de Monyorókerék et Monoszló (5 April 1748 – 10 April 1777).
+Joseph Nicholas was twice married.
+His first wife was Countess Maria Josepha Reinharda Raimunda Erdödy de Monyorókerék et Monoszló (1748–1777) She died on 10 April 1777.

-His second wife was Duchess Maria Leopoldine Franziska of Arenberg (31 July 1751 – 26 August 1812); he married her in Brussels on 30 August 1781.
-Their son Alfred (11 May 1787 in Brussels – 21 March 1862, Vienna) was raised to the rank of prince in 1804.
-Their daughter Sophie Luise married Prince Karl of Löwenstein-Wertheim-Rosenberg.
+On 30 August 1781 in Brussels, he married his second wife, Duchess Maria Leopoldine Franziska of Arenberg (1751–1812), the daughter of vastly wealthy Charles Marie Raymond, 5th Duke of Arenberg.
+Together, they were the parents of: